9-year-old Ontario girl wanted to buy her grandma a vaccine just so they could hug

 “We were very touched by her generosity” says Roberta Young, “And we explained to her that they were free to us, but we had to wait our turn.”

-But also knows it will be awhile before they can get back to ‘normal’ visits.
+But she also knows it will be awhile before they can get back to ‘normal’ visits.

 “We’ve explained to Bridget that it’ll take a few weeks, and then after that the second dose, we’ll still have to maintain a certain distance.”